brad-cooley/brad-cooley/README.md

 # Hi 👋, I'm Brad Cooley

-### A passionate data engineer, software engineer, and SwiftUI enthusiast originally from Colorado
+### A passionate data engineer, software engineer, and travel enthusiast originally from Colorado

-💻 I currently am a Senior Data Engineer at [Mutually Human](https://www.mutuallyhuman.com/).
+💻 I am currently a Senior Data Engineer at [Mutually Human](https://www.mutuallyhuman.com/).

 🎓 I graduated from [Marquette University](https://www.marquette.edu/) in May 2021 with a B.S. in Computer Science and a B.S. in Data Science.